hollowdll/product-app/README.md

 In the application's schema, user documents have embedded role documents.
 This way a specific user's roles can be checked easily without additional database queries.

 To change your MongoDB connection string, modify backend application's `appsettings.json`.
-The default for this application is `mongodb://localhost:27017` and default database name is `product_db`.
-Make sure to create the database and collections before running as there is no script to create them!
+The default database name is `product_db`.
+Make sure to create the database and collections before running!